If you are in a rush and want to skip ahead to our favorite top entry litter box, look no further than the Petmate Top Entry Litter Box

 - What to look for when purchasing one

-- How do top entry cat litter boxes work?
+- How does a top entry cat litter box work?

-- How to use a top entry litter box
+- How to use a top opening litter box

-If you want to jump right to the boxes we reviewed, here is a list:
+If you want to jump right to the boxes we reviewed, here is a list you can choose from:

 - IRIS Top Entry Cat Litter Box with Cat Litter Scoop (high-end version) (also available on Chewy.com!)